webcompere/system-stubs/README.md

 of the core techniques, to allow them to be used more flexibly.

-No longer limited to just being a JUnit4 rule (system rules) and available as a JUnit 5 plugin, this version comes from solving some problems that were hard to solve with the originals and were not considered in keeping with the trajectory of **System Lambda**.
+No longer limited to just being a JUnit4 rule (SystemRules) and available as a JUnit 5 plugin, this version is intended to increase usability and configurability, in a way that diverges from the original trajectory of **System Lambda**.

 This version comes with the [agreement](https://github.com/stefanbirkner/system-lambda/issues/9) of the original author.
-The original author has no responsibility for this version.
+The original author bears no responsibility for this version.

 ### Differences

 The main aims of this version:

-- Enable environment variables to be set before child test suites
+- Enable environment variables to be set before child test suites execute
-  - allowing environment details to be set in _beforeAll_ or _beforeEach_ hooks
+  - allow environment details to be set in _beforeAll_ or _beforeEach_ hooks
   - as can be necessary for Spring tests
 - Support JUnit4 and JUnit5 plugins
-- Improve the fluency of the interfaces to reduce boilerplate
+  - reduce test boilerplate
+- Provide more configuration and fluent setters
 - Modularise the code
-- Standardise this module's tests around _Mockito_ and _AssertJ_ (removing home-made alternatives)
+- Standardise testing around _Mockito_ and _AssertJ_ (removing
+home-made alternatives)

 ## Installation